Last Updated on November 16, 2023 by Louisa

-Choosing our favourites was no easy task, but we think we have been able to round up the best of the best.
+Choosing our favorites was no easy task, but we think we have been able to round up the best of the best.

 If you’re looking for a new book with non-human characters, read on for more inspiration.